Updated 28/01/2026:

 A community-loved throwback that runs on machines old enough to vote twice.
 Simple maps, quick rounds, zero fluff.

-- Minimum highlights: Pentium III-era CPU, 128–192 MB RAM tier GPUs from the stone age.
+- Minimum highlights: Pentium III-era CPU, 128–192 MB RAM-tier GPUs from the stone age.

-Official “Get Started” + specs
+Official “Get Started” and specs

 Krunker: The Browser FPS That Just Keeps Going

 Loads in a tab, or grab the lightweight client.
-Perfect for integrated-graphics laptops and school PCs that cry at shadows.
+Perfect for integrated-graphics laptops and PCs that cry at shadows.

 OpenSpades: Voxels Meet Old-School Gunplay

-- Minimum highlights: Dual-core ~1 GHz, Intel HD 3000-class iGPU, 1 GB RAM.
+- Minimum highlights: Dual-core around 1 GHz, Intel HD 3000-class iGPU, 1 GB RAM.

 Zula Global: Niche Free Shooter With Featherweight Specs